 NEWS! (and Views)

-The Secret Life of the Red Fox was published in early March.
-Great reviews are already in, one in Kirkus, and especially one in the January issue of School Library Journal, with a STAR, which includes this quote, "a rich reading experience awaits those who pick up this title."
+The Secret Life of the Red Fox was published in early March, 2017.
+Great reviews, one in Kirkus, and especially one in the January issue of School Library Journal, with a STAR, which includes this quote, "a rich reading experience awaits those who pick up this title." school author visits

 Recently published (April 2016): Owls!
 Strange and Wonderful

 Published (April 2015): Octopuses!
 Strange and Wonderful.

 Published in 2014: The Secret Life of the Woolly Bear Caterpillar.
 Woolly bears are among the most appealing and popular of all insects.
 This is narrative nonfiction--a story of one individual's life, based on research about woolly bears.
 I gave the caterpillar a name, based on the scientific name of the moth that she becomes, as I did in my books about a monarch butterfly and a green darner dragonfly. author in elementary schools